The advantages and disadvantages of BYOD in higher education

 Allowing students to work on their own devices both on and off-campus, enables them to be more flexible around where and when they decide to complete their studies.
 This allows students to complete their coursework and studies in any location and provides them with access to the materials and software they need without being tied to campus computer labs.

-In the classroom, BYOD helps to simplify the flow of work between the classroom and homework.
+Within a bring your own device classroom, one of the key BYOD benefits is that it helps to simplify the flow of work between the classroom and homework.
 Students have everything they need on one device so there are fewer issues with saving work across a number of devices and networks.

 Enables continuity of education

 Particularly in Higher Education, providing students with continuity of education is essential.
 During the Coronavirus pandemic, many universities were forced to implement remote studying facilities almost overnight.
 For those universities and their students who were already used to using their own devices to access university resources, the switch was fairly straightforward.

 As a result, many universities are now looking to implement BYOD policies to provide students with the same quality of education whether they’re on or off-campus and, during unprecedented circumstances.